McAllen Construction Pre-Treatment Services

 What Products We Use

 Non-Repellent Formulas: These products are completely undetectable to termites.
 They can’t smell it, taste it, or avoid it.
-Termites tunnel right through treated soil, pick up the product, and carry it back to their colony.
-This doesn’t just kill individual termites—it eliminates entire colonies.
+Termites tunnel right through treated soil, pick up the product, and carry it back to their colony — eliminating entire populations, not just individual termites.

 Construction-Safe: All products are safe for construction workers and future occupants once applied and dried according to label instructions.

-EPA Registered for Texas Use: We only use products that are registered with the EPA and approved for use in Texas.
+EPA Registered for Texas Use: We only use products registered with the EPA and approved for use in Texas.
 Everything is above board and properly documented.

 Why Pre-Treatment Beats Retrofitting Every Time

-You Get Complete Coverage: When we treat before construction, we can access 100% of the soil under your slab.
-Every square inch gets treated uniformly.
-Retrofitting an existing home means drilling holes through concrete every few feet and injecting treatment—you never get complete coverage because there are gaps between drill points where termites can potentially slip through.
+You Get Complete Coverage: When we treat before construction, we can access 100% of the soil under your slab — every square inch treated uniformly.
+Retrofitting an existing home means drilling holes through concrete every few feet, and you never get complete coverage because there are gaps between drill points where termites can potentially slip through.

-It Costs Way Less: Pre-treatment for a typical home runs a few hundred to maybe a thousand dollars depending on size.
-Retrofitting an existing structure?
-You’re paying for drilling through concrete, moving furniture, potential interior disruption, and you still don’t get as good coverage.
-Pre-treatment costs a fraction of what treatment costs later.
+It Costs Way Less: Pre-treatment for a typical home runs a few hundred to maybe a thousand dollars.
+Retrofitting an existing structure means paying for concrete drilling, moving furniture, and potential interior disruption — at a fraction of the protection.

 Better Protection from Day One: Treating soil before it’s covered creates a uniform protective barrier with no gaps.
-Retrofit treatments have spacing between drill points—termites are good at finding gaps.
+Retrofit treatments have spacing between drill points — and termites are good at finding gaps.

-Peace of Mind Built In: You’re not waiting and wondering if termites will show up.
-You’re not hoping your home stays termite-free.
-The protection is already working from the day you move in.
+Peace of Mind Built In: The protection is already working from the day you move in.
+You’re not waiting and wondering.

 What Builders and Contractors Need to Know

-Inspector Coordination: If building inspectors need to verify pre-treatment, we provide all required documentation and can be present during inspection if needed.
-We’ve worked with every inspector in the Valley—we know what they’re looking for.
+Inspector Coordination: We provide all required documentation and can be present during inspection if needed.
+We’ve worked with inspectors across the Valley — we know what they’re looking for.

 Multi-Unit Projects: Building apartments, townhomes, or multiple units?
-We can schedule treatment in phases as each building section reaches the appropriate stage.
-We’ve handled subdivision developments with dozens of homes—we know how to coordinate large-scale projects.
+We schedule treatment in phases as each building section reaches the appropriate stage.
+We’ve handled subdivision developments with dozens of homes and know how to coordinate large-scale projects.

 What Homeowners Gain from Pre-Treatment

-You Save Thousands Long-Term: Pre-treatment adds maybe 0.1-0.3% to your total construction cost.
-That’s nothing compared to the tens of thousands you could spend repairing termite damage later.
-It’s cheap insurance on a major investment.
+You Save Thousands Long-Term: Pre-treatment adds maybe 0.1–0.3% to your total construction cost — nothing compared to the tens of thousands you could spend repairing termite damage later.

-Higher Resale Value: When you sell, pre-treatment documentation with active warranty coverage is attractive to buyers and adds value during appraisal.
+Higher Resale Value: Pre-treatment documentation with active warranty coverage is attractive to buyers and adds value during appraisal.
 It shows you protected the home from day one.

-No Drilling Through Your New Floors Later: You won’t need someone drilling holes through your concrete slab for termite treatment five years down the road.
-The protection is already built in.
+No Drilling Through Your New Floors Later: The protection is already built in — no one needs to drill holes through your concrete slab five years down the road.

 Actual Peace of Mind: You’re not lying awake wondering if termites are eating your brand new home.
 The protection is working 24/7 from the moment you move in.